Josh Jacobs Nominated for FedEx Ground Player of the Year

 Jacobs Nominated for FedEx Ground Player of the Year

-On Friday, the NFL announced the top-three nominees for the FedEx Ground Player of the Year and among them was the league’s leading rusher, Las Vegas Raiders running back Josh Jacobs.
+On Friday, the NFL announced the top-three nominees for the FedEx Ground Player of the Year, and among them is the league’s leading rusher, Las Vegas Raiders running back Josh Jacobs.

-Jacobs, who is coming off a career season in 2022, where he won his first rushing title since entering the league four years ago.
+Jacobs is coming off a career season in 2022 when he won his first rushing title since entering the league four years ago.

-He posted a career-high while leading the league in rushing yards with 1,553 yards, second-most in a single season in franchise history.
+He posted a career-high while leading the league in rushing with 1,553 rushing yards, the second-most in a single season in franchise history.

-He will now need help from Raider Nation and the rest of the NFL’s fans to vote him as the league’s outstanding ground player of the season.
+Jacobs now will need help from Raider Nation and the rest of the NFL’s fans to vote him as the league’s outstanding ground player of the season.

 He is joined by Browns running back Nick Chubb and Titans running back Derrick Henry.